-When you meet people socially or through networking events, offer to connect with them.
+When you meet people in a social setting or at networking events, offer to connect with them.
 Your network will soon begin to grow.

-- check LinkedIn every day like other social media sites
+- check LinkedIn often, like you would other social media sites

 - like, comment and share articles and other people’s posts to get noticed by your connections

 - create your own content to raise your profile

 - join groups that are relevant for your chosen sector